opensearch-project/documentation-website/FORMATTING_GUIDE.md

 # Formatting Guide

-This guide provides an overview of the formatted elements commonly used in OpenSearch documentation.
+This guide provides an overview of the formatted elements commonly used in the OpenSearch documentation.

 * * *